axelvaldez/radical-companies/_posts/2025/2025-01-10-what-about-religious-influence.markdown

 </div>

 <h1>Radical -> Religion?</h1>
- <p>Will Radical contribute to change religion?
+ <p>Will Radical contribute to a change religion?
 Zoroaster did it!</p>